urswilke/datadaptor/tests/testthat/_snaps/mapping_functions.md

      $ q4_renamed: dbl+lbl [1:100]  4,  4,  2,  4,  3,  3,  4,  2,  1,  1,  2, -2,  5,  2...
        ..@ labels: Named num [1:7] -2 1 2 3 4 5 99
        .. ..- attr(*, "names")= chr [1:7] "FILTER" "not at all" "a bit" "normal" ...
-       ..@ label : chr "How much do you like your friends?"
+       ..@ label : chr "Almost same variable label for q3 and q5"
      $ q5        : dbl+lbl [1:100]  2,  5,  5,  4,  3,  2, -2,  1,  2,  4,  2,  5,  1, 99...
        ..@ labels: Named num [1:7] -2 1 2 3 4 5 99
        .. ..- attr(*, "names")= chr [1:7] "FILTER" "not at all" "a bit" "normal" ...